sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 unit of measure (though they are *proportional to* microvolt).
 To recover the absolute value and polarity of activity accounted for by one or more components at a given channel, image the back-projection of the component activation(s) at that channel:
- - go back to the previous ERP-image window
+- Go back to the previous ERP-image window
-- use the same parameters
+- Use the same parameters
-- set *Project to channel \#* to 27.
+- Set *Project to channel \#* to 27

-Note that the ERP is reversed in polarity and that absolute unit for power has changed.
+Note that the ERP is reversed in polarity and that the power's unit has changed.

 ![](/assets/images/I105erpimage2.jpg)